-The following standing Board Committees operate under their respective terms of reference as approved by the Board:
+As at this date of this Corporate Governance Statement, the following standing Board committees (Committees) operate under their respective terms of reference as approved by the Board:

-- Audit Committee; - Risk, Compliance and Regulatory Performance Committee; - Remuneration Committee (to 31 December 2021); - People, Culture and Social Responsibility Committee (to 31 December 2021); - Remuneration, People and Social Responsibility Committee (from 1 January 2022).
+- Audit Committee; - Risk & Compliance Committee (formerly the "Risk, Compliance and Regulatory Performance Committee" and the "Risk Committee"); - Remuneration and People Committee (formerly the "Remuneration, People and Social Responsibility Committee"); - Safer Gambling, Governance and Ethics Committee (from 13 March 2023).

-Membership of each of the Board Committees is restricted to Non-Executive Directors.
-Details of the membership and composition of each standing Board Committee during the reporting period are set out in the table below.
+Membership of the Committees is restricted to non-executive directors and details of the membership and composition of the Committees during the reporting period are set out in the table below.

-Committee Name Members (at 30 June 2022) Composition Meetings held during FY2022 Audit Committee Richard Sheppard (Chair) Gerard Bradley Ben Heap Michael Issenberg At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director who is not the chair of the Board Members between them have accounting and financial expertise and a sufficient understanding of the industry in which the Group operates 5 Risk, Compliance & Regulatory Performance Committee Ben Heap (Chair) Richard Sheppard Katie Lahey Gerard Bradley Michael Issenberg At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director Members between them have the necessary technical knowledge and a sufficient understanding of the industry in which the Group operates 4 Remuneration Committee (to 31/12/2021) Sally Pitkin (Chair) Katie Lahey Gerard Bradley John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director 2 People, Culture & Social Responsibility Committee (to 31/12/2021) Katie Lahey (Chair) Sally Pitkin Ben Heap John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director 2 Remuneration, People & Social Responsibility Committee (from 1 January 2022) Katie Lahey (Chair)Ben HeapGerard BradleyMichael Issenberg At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director 2
+Committee Name Members (at 30 June 2023) Composition Meetings held during FY2023 Audit Committee Deborah Page (Chair)David FosterMichael Issenberg At least 3 members, all of whom are non-executive directors and independent Chaired by an independent director who is not the chair of the Board Members between them have accounting and financial expertise and a sufficient understanding of the industry in which the Group operates 7 Risk & Compliance Committee (formerly the "Risk, Compliance and Regulatory Performance Committee" and the "Risk Committee") David Foster (Chair)Deborah PageAnne Ward At least 3 members, all of whom are non-executive Directors and independent Chaired by an independent director Members between them have the necessary technical knowledge and a sufficient understanding of the industry in which the Group operates 5 Remuneration and People Committee (formerly the "Remuneration, People and Social Responsibility Committee") Michael Issenberg (Chair) David Foster Anne Ward At least 3 members, all of whom are non-executive Directors and independent Chaired by an independent director 3 Safer Gambling, Governance and Ethics Committee Anne Ward (Chair)David FosterMichael IssenbergDeborah Page At least 3 members, all of whom are non-executive Directors and independent Chaired by an independent director 2

-The qualifications and experience of the members of each Board Committee are set out in the Directors' Report in the 2022 Annual Report.
+The qualifications and experience of the members of each Committee are set out in the Directors' Report in the 2023 Annual Report.